PeterWangIntel/crosswalk-website/Crosswalk-1-release-notes.md

 ## Crosswalk on Tizen

 * First release of Crosswalk RPM for Tizen
+* First release of extension system - developers can create their own API extensions and install them as separate packages
 * Support for Tizen HW keys (menu&back)
 * Basic virtual keyboard support

+## Extensions System (Tizen only - Android support coming in Crosswalk 2)

+* Run extensions in separated extension process, also support running them in-process
+* Support require() primitive in JS API extensions
+* Allows providing convenience and native functions when needed
+* Basic support for dependency tracking, focusing on Tizen Device APIs case
+* Provide bindings for code running in renderer process and tools for generating bindings.